-Formative assessment will be through verbal feedback during the workshops/tutorials, commenting on the progress of students within the semester, and following the group presentations.
-Continuous verbal feedback will also be given throughout the group meetings and the intensive week which is closely monitored by academic staff.
+Formative assessment will be through verbal feedback from the staff, as well as peer students during the workshops/tutorials, commenting on the progress of students within the semester, and following the group presentations.

 - Introduce basic principles of engineering drawings and outline requirements related to their use